inimical023/rc_z_microservices/README.md

 ### Event-Driven Communication

-Services communicate asynchronously through a message broker (Kafka, RabbitMQ, or in-memory for development).
+Services communicate asynchronously through a message broker (RabbitMQ).
 Events include:

 - `call_logged`: Emitted when a call log is retrieved from RingCentral
 - `lead_created`: Emitted when a new lead is created in Zoho CRM